Labor and Delivery - Right After the Birth

 You may feel excited, tired, and amazed all at the same time after delivery.
 You may feel a great sense of calm, peace, and relief as you hold, look at, and talk to your baby.

 During the first hour after the birth, you can also expect to start breast-feeding, if you plan to breast-feed.

-about getting a good start with breast-feeding and preventing problems,
+For information about getting a good start with breast-feeding and preventing problems, see:

 - Breast-Feeding: Planning Ahead.

 You may have shaking chills right after delivery.
 This is a common reaction in the hours after delivery.
 A warm blanket may help you feel more comfortable.

 During the first hours after the birth, your health professional or a nurse will:

 - Massage your uterus by rubbing your lower abdomen about every 15 minutes.
 Later, you will be taught to massage your own uterus.
 This helps it tighten (contract) and stop bleeding.

 - Check your bladder to make sure it isn't full.
 A full bladder puts pressure on your uterus, which interferes with contractions.
 You will be asked to try to urinate, which may be hard because of pain and swelling.
 If you can't urinate, a tube (catheter) can be used to empty your bladder.